 The Summit @13,800 ft

 The final summit starts as early as 4 in the morning.
-On this stretch you would trek on the snow.
+On this stretch, you would trek in the snow.
 You will reach the summit by the time the Sun wakes and says ‘hi’ from behind the mountain.
 Enjoy every bit at this juncture and explore the lake (Sar in local language) if the weather is fine.

 Just a few minutes away lies your next camp hidden among the deodar trees.

-- Keep all your valuables safely tucked inside your bag.
+- Keep all your valuables safely tucked into your bag.

 - Your clothes won’t remain dry however hard you try.
 So try wearing quick dry pants.